Web Project Consultant & Trainer

 Drupal Trainer & Consultant, multiple departments, Stanford University; May 2008–present

 At Stanford and as SK+, design and build Drupal websites both alone and coordinating teams, using Drupal or Adobe Experience Manager.
-Teach site design, construction, and maintenance to clients, with an emphasis on structured data & enter once, display many times architecture.
-Often use a holistic “training by doing” approach: guiding trainees as they work on their own sites rather than textbook exercises, so training time is also development/project time—a kind of “pair programming” for Drupal sites that enhances learning and retention.
-At Stanford, also design and build Adobe Experience Manager (AEM) websites.
-Example projects:
+Teach site design, construction, & maintenance to clients, with an emphasis on structured data & enter once, display many times architecture.
+Often use a holistic “training by doing” approach: guiding clients as they work on their own sites rather than textbook exercises, so training time is also development/project time—a kind of “pair programming” for developing sites that enhances learning & retention.

 Designing & Building—Example Projects

 - Designed architecture for & built unified Stanford Language Center site to accommodate consistent & efficient user experience across both twelve single language and three multi-language programs—each with their own editorial team and appearing to be an independent site—while giving all fifty-five languages within both types of programs their own flexible content sections that can be maintained and expanded by non-technical staff.

 - Worked for Stanford Associate Vice Provost for Faculty Development and Diversity on the design and initial development of the Faculty Search Toolkit, a web application that facilitates best practices in faculty recruiting.
 Designed and managed later major feature additions and improvements, including transition from subsection of department’s Drupal 6 site to independent Drupal 7 site.
 Coordinated work of successive Drupal assistants, department staff, and external module developers.
-Still technical lead for the project, planning and executing new enhancements.
+Still technical lead for the project.

 - Designed and managed building of Drupal 6 site for Stanford Faculty Affairs.
 Directed Drupal assistant.
 Taught non- technical staff member to create and update content herself.
 Recommended switch to SWS Jumpstart for Drupal 7; due to prior training, this is allowing staff to transition to Drupal 7 without further assistance from me.